Globalization and migration

 - Engage in intensive group activities with their classmates in seeking solutions to existing problems in human flows.

-Each week, there will typically be two required readings that students must read in preparation (e.g. two journal articles).
+Each week, there will typically be a required reading that students must read in preparation (e.g. a journal article).
 The required readings for this course are principally drawn from a range of journal articles and book chapters listed below.
 PDFs of all required readings will be available online for students, students are not required to purchase any reading materials for this course.

 Andrijasevic, R. (2007).
 Beautiful dead bodies: Gender, migration and representation in antitrafficking campaigns.
 Feminist Review, 86(1), 24-44.